smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

     .asciz "Hello, World!\n"
 {% endhighlight %}

-Compared to our hello_world example, this code simply encapsulates the printing instructions within a function by the use of a new symbol ("_print_hello_world").
+Compared to our hello_world example, this code simply encapsulates the printing instructions within a function with the use of a new symbol : "`_print_hello_world`".
-The function is executed with the `call` instruction and the program returns the the `_start` function execution thanks to the `ret` instruction.
+The new function is executed with the `call` instruction and, at its end, the program returns to the execution of the `_start` function thanks to the `ret` instruction.
-We will use the two additional symbols "_before_call" and "_after_call" as debugging labels with gdb to see how it works.

-Calling functions brings a new dimension in our code : we are now manipulating the program's instructions addresses at runtime.
+The ability to perform function calls brings a new dimension in our code : we are now working with the program's instructions addresses at runtime.
-Indeed, when a function is being executed, the program must remember the address of the instruction that calls the function (in the program's memory, where all instructions are loaded).
+Indeed, when a function is being executed, the program must remember the address of the instruction that called the function (in the program's memory, where all instructions are loaded).
-By doing so, at the return instruction the programs knows where to "return" in the program's memory.
+By doing so, the programs knows where to "return" in the program's memory at the  `ret` instruction.
-There exists a register that is dedicated to store the address of the next instruction to be executed : the `rip` register (Relative Instruction Pointer).
+There exists a register dedicated to store the address of the next instruction to be executed : the `rip` register (Relative Instruction Pointer).
-We will use look at this register to understand our program.
+We will look at this register to understand our program.

-#### How function calls work
+#### How function calls work ⚙️

 Let's use gdb on the previous code to see what is happening.
-We add breakpoints at `_before_call`, `_print_hello_world` (just after the `call` instruction) and at `_after_call` to see how the stack is manipulated.
+We add breakpoints at lines 13 and 15 another one at the `_print_hello_world` (with `b _print_hello_world`) to see how the stack is manipulated.
-After executing the `run` command in gdb, the program will start and pause at `_before_call`, just before the function call.
+After executing the `run` command in gdb, the program will start and pause just before the `call` instruction.
-To illustrate the `rip` register mentioned before, we can already print the pointed instruction with :
+To illustrate the `rip` register mentioned before, we can already print the pointed instruction as follows :

 ```
 (gdb) x/i $rip
 => 0x401020 <_start>:	call   0x401000 <_print_hello_world>
 ```

-We can see the address, *0x401020* and the encoded instruction which is our `call`.
+We can see the instruction's address in memory, *0x401020* and the decoded instruction which is our `call`.
-Let's also print our stack pointer address : `print $rsp`, which gives *0x7fffffffdda0* in my case.
+Let's also print our stack pointer address : `print $rsp`, which gives *0x7fffffffdd70* in my case.
-Then, the `continue` command makes the program stops at `_print_hello_world`.
+Then, the `continue` command in gdb makes the program stop at the beginning of the `_print_hello_world` function, just after the execution of the `call` instruction.
 We will see what changed on the stack :

 ```
-Breakpoint 3, 0x0000000000401000 in _print_hello_world ()
+Breakpoint 2, _print_hello_world () at hello_world_func.s:9
+9	    mov rax, 1
 (gdb) print $rsp
-$3 = (void *) 0x7fffffffdd98
+$2 = (void *) 0x7fffffffdd68
-(gdb) x *0x7fffffffdd98
+(gdb) x *0x7fffffffdd68
-   0x401025 <_after_call>:	mov    $0x3c,%rax
+   0x401025 <_start+5>:	mov    $0x3c,%rax
-(gdb) print 0x7fffffffdd98-0x7fffffffdda0
+(gdb) print 0x7fffffffdd68 - 0x7fffffffdd70
-$4 = -8
+$3 = -8
 ```

-We can see that the `rsp` register has changed from *0x7fffffffdda0* to *0x7fffffffdd98*.
+We can see that the `rsp` register has changed from *0x7fffffffdd70* to *0x7fffffffdd68*.
-8 Bytes have been allocated : the program has stored the return address of the function call.
+8 bytes have been allocated : the program has stored the return address of the function call.
 Indeed, by printing the instruction at the corresponding location, we see that it corresponds to the instruction that follows the `call` one in the `_start` function : `mov $0x3c,%rax` (*0x3c* corresponds to the value 60 in decimal).

 We continue the execution to see what happens when returning from the function :